Labels

 Q2: What is supposed to be on the label?

-(B) the common or usual name of the product;
+• The common or usual name of the product.

-NOTE: If your food is a pickled fruit or vegetable, fermented vegetable, or acidified canned plant-based product, then the label also must contain a unique batch number to correspond with your record-keeping.
+NOTE: If your food is a pickled, fermented, or acidified canned plant-based product, then the label also must contain a unique batch number to correspond with your record-keeping.
 Read more about pickling, canning, and fermenting.

 Q3: Does the label have to be attached to the food package?